 Transformer

 I wound the transformer on a flyback core from a burnt-out ATX power supply.
 I wound turns on the primary until I got a reasonable inductance, then set the others for the correct ratios.
-With 25 turns on the primary, I wound the 90V secondary with 250 (I was hoping to get the controller to start on a lower voltage).
+With 25 turns on the primary, I wound the 90V secondary with 250 turns (I was hoping to get the controller to start on a lower voltage).
 The filament secondary and the bias supply are set relative to the 90V output since it is regulated.
 The filament secondary has 14 turns to get an output a little under 5V, and the bias secondary has 33 turns for about 12V.
 The transformer is leaky and has lots of capacitance, but it does work.

 Feedback